atn832/kanji_dictionary/README.md

 TODO: Put a short description of the package here that helps potential users know whether this package might be useful for them.

-## Mechanism

-- Reads the XML.
-- Converts to JSON.
-- Parses the JSON.

 ## Features

 TODO: List what your package can do.
 Maybe include images, gifs, or videos.